svlentink/www/hugo/blog.lent.ink/content/post/ssh.md

 But saving money on hardware is.

 Compare a macbook pro to a chromebook with 4GB ram and 1080p.
-The difference is 1300eu to 300eu.
+The difference is 1300eu to 220eu.
-Which is the equivalent of years of powerful VPS rental.
+Which can be used to rent a powerful VPS for years.

 ## Conclusion